swlew369/dsp/07-statistics.md

 How do frequentist and Bayesian statistics compare?

 Bayes:
-Uses probabilities for hypothesis and data.
+Uses probabilities for both hypothesis and data.
 Requires knowledge of the prior, the probability of the the hypothesis before any data.
 As a result, Bayes analysis requires one to either know the prior probability or construct one.